Dogs may dig for entertainment when they learn that roots and soil "play back." Your dog may be digging for entertainment if:

 - Their environment is relatively barren—with no playmates or toys.

-- They're a puppy or adolescent and don't have other outlet for their energy.
+- They're a puppy or adolescent and don't have other outlets for their energy.

 - They're a terrier or other breed that was bred to dig.